MicrosoftDocs/xamarin-communitytoolkit/docs/converters/enumtointconverter.md

 ![Pre-release API](~/images/pre-release.png)

 The EnumToIntConverter is a converter that allows you to convert a standard `Enum` (extending `int`) to its underlying primitive `int` type.
-It is useful when binding a collection of values representing an enumeration type with default numbering to a control such as a [Picker](xref:Xamarin.Forms.Picker).
+It is useful when binding a collection of values representing an enumeration type with default numbering to a control such as a [`Picker`](xref:Xamarin.Forms.Picker).

 For localization purposes or due to other requirements, the enum values often need to be converted to a human-readable string.
-In this case, when the user selects a value, the resulting [SelectedIndex](xref:Xamarin.Forms.Picker.SelectedIndex) can easily be converted to the underlying `enum` value without requiring additional work in the associated Viewmodel.
+In this case, when the user selects a value, the resulting [`SelectedIndex`](xref:Xamarin.Forms.Picker.SelectedIndex) can easily be converted to the underlying `enum` value without requiring additional work in the associated viewmodel.

 ## Syntax